-Urinary symptoms · suitability for remote consultation
+Urinary symptoms · remote-care suitability

 When can remote consultation be suitable?